-Information on resources specific to international students is also available.
 Students applying to graduate school through exchange programs like the Fulbright program should ensure that they complete all application requirements for the NYU Arthur L. Carter Journalism Institute and the Journalism concentration to which they are applying.

 Detailed information on filing the FAFSA application is found on-line at the NYU Financial Aid website.
 The NYU Federal School Code is 002785.
 At the graduate level, federal financial aid consists primarily of federal subsidized and unsubsidized student loans.